civisanalytics/civis-python/docs/source/user_guide.rst

         # Run assertion tests as necessary
         assert actual_timestamps == expected_timestamps

+Once you've created a mock client object, you have to define its behavior based on expected API calls from the function you've defined.
-Be sure to pass in ``mock_client`` so you don't actually have to process an actual API call in your test.
+Also, be sure to use ``mock_client`` so you don't actually have to process an actual API call in your test.